 Yavuz tells us that even greater things lay ahead, however.
 And as we walk, our pathway becomes pleasantly paved, and more seats come into view.
 I imagine another theater in the distance, but this was not to be the case.

-We had arrived at something even more vast and mind-blowing than I could have imagined.
+We had arrived at something even more vast and mind-blowing then I could have imagined.
 In all of my travels I’ve never before stepped foot into an intact stadium.
 Her long slender courses instantly brought to mind images of chariot races and battles under the eager eyes of fanatical throngs.
 Here was joy and heartbreak.
 Here, in this place, ancient people witnessed victory, defeat, and death.
 And, certainly, brutality.
 This stadium isn’t fully intact, of course, but it’s mostly there, and even despite the seating blocks that lay off kilter, its splendor is breathtaking.

 Leaving the stadium, we head toward the exit, pausing to gaze at the tetrapropylon, the exquisite gateway to Temple of Aphrodite, which stands behind it in the distance.
 Nearby, we also offer our respects to the archaeologist Kenan T. Erim, who dedicated 30 years to this site, and who now rests here for all eternity.